14 Jan Acquiring eCommerce Businesses: “The Exit” Podcast

 That’s the benefit with ecommerce companies — the data can show you Facebook ads, what types of sales are converting, what things are working for the business, and essentially, an owner’s skillset.
 Amazon is just the beginning.
 We’re bullish on what’s happening with Instagram Shopping and other marketplaces where people can establish themselves and gain real estate.

-What do e-commerce businesses looking to make an exit need to get in order?
+What does an e-commerce business looking to make an exit need to get in order?

 How does repayment work?